 “I am the resurrection and the life.” – Jesus, John 11:25

 We saw earlier how the wages of sin were paid, and the sin that divided man from God overcome.
-Paul writes that “the wages of sin is death” (Romans 3:23; sin is the just effect of man’s original sin) and that “the sting of death is sin, and the power of sin is the law” (1 Corinthians 15:56).
+Paul writes that “the wages of sin is death” (Romans 3:23; death is the just effect of man’s original sin) and that “the sting of death is sin, and the power of sin is the law” (1 Corinthians 15:56).
 That is, since death is the effect of sin, death depends on sin for its power.
-So when Christ’s death paid the full and final price for sins and satisfied the demands of the law (see “Atonement,” Hebrews 10:12, 9:15), he stripped death of its sting – it’s as if Christ ripped Death’s fang’s out in the act of dying (Colossians 2:15).
+So when Christ’s death paid the full and final price for sins and satisfied the demands of the law (see “Atonement,” Hebrews 10:12, 9:15), he stripped death of its sting – it’s as if Christ ripped Death’s fangs out in the act of dying (Colossians 2:15).
 Death was destroyed by death.
 We arrive at this beautiful paradox simply by combining Paul’s two powerful statements, just cited.
 Death couldn’t handle Christ – the evil one couldn’t overcome God’s deeper wisdom and greater power (1 Corinthians 1:23-24) to bring victory out of the cross.

 “‘Death is swallowed up in victory.’
 ‘O death, where is your victory?
 O death, where is your sting?’
 The sting of death is sin, and the power of sin is the law.
 But thanks be to God, who gives us victory through our Lord Jesus Christ.” – 1 Corinthians 15:54-55